 The habal-habal drive from General Luna to Magpupungko is around 45 minutes.
 There is an entrance fee for the rock pools of Php 50.00 ($1 USD) per head.
 The Magpupungko Rock Pools are tidal pools which means they are exposed during low tide and submerged at high tide.
 Check the tide time before going and make sure it is low tide when you visit.
 You can check the daily tide time of Pilar here.

 The habal-habal drive from Magpupungko to Del Carmen Wharf is about 35 minutes.
-From the wharf, visitors transfer to a small boat which costs Php 1600.00 ($32 USD) good up to 6 pax.
-Visitors are also charged user’s fee of Php 50.00 ($1 USD) per head for locals and Php 100.00 ($2 USD) per head for foreigners.
+From the wharf, visitors transfer to a small boat which costs Php 1600.00 (USD 32) good up to 6 pax.
+Visitors are also charged a user’s fee of Php 50.00 (USD 1) per head for locals and Php 100.00 (USD 2) per head for foreigners.
 There is a time limit of 3 hours to stay in the lagoon.
 The boat ride from Del Carmen wharf to Sugba Lagoon takes 1 hour.

-There is a two-storey viewing tower at the lagoon where you can hang-out and take photos.
-Activities at the lagoon include diving, swimming, SUP, sightseeing and renting a big wood raft.
-If you plan on doing SUP, it is cheaper to rent paddleboard at the wharf than at the lagoon.
+There is a two-story viewing tower at the lagoon where you can hang-out and take photos.
+Activities at the lagoon include diving, swimming, SUP, sightseeing, and renting a big wood raft.
+If you plan on doing SUP, it is cheaper to rent a paddleboard at the wharf than at the lagoon.

 Day 3: Restaurant Hopping and Cloud 9

 From Pacifico Beach Resort, I headed to Kermit Restaurant to try their famous pizza.
-I ordered salami, bacon, mushroom, olives and parmessan cheese as toppings of my pizza.
+I ordered salami, bacon, mushroom, olives, and parmesan cheese as toppings of my pizza.
 It was really good.

 For my afternoon snack, I went to Harana Surf Resort to try their famous halo-halo.
 It was served in a coconut and the ingredients are not the same as the halo-halo I’m used to.
 Their halo-halo is made up of banana, cereals, mango, and pineapple topped with ube ice cream.

 After finishing my halo-halo, I decided to go to Cloud 9.
 It is the most famous surfing spot in Siargao Island.
-Cloud 9 has a boardwalk, a wooden walkway which allows surfers to get out to Cloud 9, and a three-storey tower where people can enjoy watching the surfers tackle the big waves.
-After the rehabilitation of the boardwalk last month, they already limit the number of people staying at the tower and they charge an entrance fee of Php 50.00 ($1 USD) per person.
+Cloud 9 has a boardwalk, a wooden walkway that allows surfers to get out to Cloud 9, and a three-story tower where people can enjoy watching the surfers tackle the big waves.
+After the rehabilitation of the boardwalk last month, they already limit the number of people staying at the tower and they charge an entrance fee of Php 50.00 (USD 1) per person.